 - Get Rid of Mold and Mildew.
 Known for its germ-fighting power, Lysol doesn’t fail to perform where mold and mildew are concerned, either.
 If your bathroom is plagued by mold and nothing seems to work, wipe down the surface with the scrubbing side of your Lysol wipe, then let the wipe sit on the surface until it dries out.
 Repeat this once or twice a week, and you’ll soon notice that mold and mildew have been banished from your bathroom.

-As much as I enjoy researching the most unusual and exciting uses for your favorite cleaning products, I’d also love to hear what your favorite unorthodox uses are for them.
+As much as I enjoy researching the most unusual and exciting uses for your favorite cleaning products that help cut hours off your busy schedule, I’d also love to hear what your favorite unorthodox uses are for them.
 Check out my articles on Pine Sol and Windex for more unusual cleaning tips – with a twist.
 Feel free to share your most unique use for a common cleaning product in the comments.
 Who knows?
 Maybe I’ll include it in next month’s post.

 *Almost…Durex condoms are made by the same company that produces Lysol